Ronald A. Ochoa: Career

 Ochoa began his academic career as a teaching assistant in entomology at the University of Costa Rica (1979–1983).
 From the late 1980s to early 1990s, he served as an instructor and invited professor in acarology and plant diagnostic methods at the University of Costa Rica and CATIE, and taught specialized courses about plant feeding mites in Central America.

 Ochoa served as a teaching assistant in biology, zoology, and entomology courses at Brigham Young University (1991-1996) and the University of Michigan (1996–1997).
 From 2000 onward, he taught workshops in agricultural acarology and mite taxonomy for universities, governmental institutions, and quarantine officers in the United States, Brazil, Australia, Argentina, Panama, Saint Lucia, Trinidad & Tobago, South Africa, Guatemala, and Peru.
-Ochoa was a regularly invited instructor at the Ohio State University’s Acarology Summer Program (2007–2018) and has continued to do so after the program moved to the University of Arkansas.He also has supported as similar program at the University of Florida.
+Ochoa was a regularly invited instructor at the Ohio State University’s Acarology Summer Program (2007–2018) and has continued to do so after the program moved to the University of Arkansas.
+He also has supported a similar program at the University of Florida.

 Ochoa, together with Gary R. Bauchan, William Wergin, and Eric Erbe, has been instrumental in adapting low-temperature scanning electron microscopy (LT-SEM) for acarological studies.
 This technique allows for high-resolution and construction of three-dimensional imaging of mites in their natural habitats, providing insights into their morphology and behavior.
 His work has revealed complex details of mite morphology, such as mouthparts and sensory organs, enhancing our understanding of their interactions with host plants and animals.
 As an adjunct scientist at the Smithsonian’s National Museum of Natural History, Ochoa oversees a collection of over one million mite specimens, representing thousands of species.
 This collection serves as a key resource for taxonomic research and biodiversity studies.

 Throughout his career, he has authored or coauthored over 350 scientific articles, four books, six book chapters, and two catalogs.
 He has also played a key role in developing online identification tools for agriculturally important mites, such as the "Bee Mite ID" and "Flat Mites of the World" projects.
 Ochoa's research has practical applications in agriculture, particularly in understanding and managing mite associated plant diseases.
 For example, his studies on the links between Brevipalpus phoenicis complex and citrus leprosis virus have provided critical insights into the disease's spread and impact on citrus crops.

 Some of his higher research impact topics include: